build-on-aws/content/posts/what-is-cloud-storage/index.md

 ## Block Storage

 Block storage generally gets a lot more use in business settings.
-It tends to be more highly performant than object storage, because it’s often supporting huge databases getting constant use — and that require extremely low latency in order to carry out their complex tasks effectively.
+It tends to be more highly performant than object storage, and thus it is used often to support huge databases getting constant use — and that require extremely low latency in order to carry out their complex tasks effectively.

 Let’s take a closer look: imagine you have a spreadsheet that you want to save on a server somewhere.
 Object storage would keep that file whole and distinct.
 So if you wanted to change just one little cell in that spreadsheet, the entire file would have to be re-written.
 Block storage, by contrast, breaks down that spreadsheet into uniform blocks, each of which can be edited individually.
 You want to change a single cell?
 In block storage, you’re just re-writing a couple of blocks of data.
 That difference may not seem like a big deal, but if you’re re-writing single cells in a massive spreadsheet a million times per day, you quickly realize how much more efficient it is to keep the data segmented.